x8c8r/CLSN/README.md

 - [X] Make an initialization function(Will be improved with time)
 - [ ] Sprite making
 - [ ] Ui making

+Changelog: <br>
+### 0.1.2
+- Added "Sprite" function(experimental)
+- Renamed "CLLSN" to "CLSN"
+- Learned how to write changelogs